 The term vector data is generated before query time (e.g., by a back-end process that generates the term vector data used by the search system during query processing.)

 The term vector generator may also be a system operating completely independent of the search system and generates the data for use by the search system.

 Evaluation of answer passages using the term vector data by search system is first described to provide a contextual example of how the term vector data may be used in a search operation.

-Then, the generation of the term vector data, which typically occurs before query time, is described.
+Then, the term vector data generation, which typically occurs before query time, is described.

 The Web connects publisher websites, user devices, and a search engine.

 It may include many publisher websites and user devices.

 Publisher websites include one or more resources associated with a domain and hosted by servers in one or more locations.

 Websites are often collections of web pages formatted in HTML and containing text, images, multimedia content, and programming elements, such as scripts.